kapple19/OceanSonarOld5.jl/docs/src/oceanography/environment/intro.md

-# The Ocean Environment
+# The Ocean Slice

 ```@docs
-Environment
+Slice
 ```